veksha/cuda_exterminal/readme/readme.txt

 Options:
 - shell_*: shell to execute, for example - "bash" or "cmd.exe".
 - colors: display colors in terminal.
-Working slow as for now.
 Disabled by default.
 - esc_focuses_editor: focus editor by pressing ESC key instead of sending it to terminal.
     Disabled by default.